faisyed/dis_project/README.md

 <br>
 7. Run the respective gbn or sr files by changing to respective directory and type python gbn_reed.py or python sr_reed.py

-# Note
-All the files in this repository are set to the base value of evaluation metrics.
-To obtain the results we carried out the tests by changing the values at runtime.